geonetwork/geonetwork-microservices/modules/services/ogc-api-records/README.md

 curl 127.0.0.1:9901/collections/$firstCollection/items?q=map \
         -H "Accept: application/json"

 # Sort by.
-Use 127.0.0.1:9901/collections/$firstCollection/main/sortables to get the list of sortable fields
+Use 127.0.0.1:9901/collections/main/sortables to get the list of sortable fields
+# Use + to sort in ascending order (default) or - for descending eg. -popularity
+# Use multiple sortby parameters or a comma separated value eg. resourceTitleObject.default.keyword,-createDate
 curl 127.0.0.1:9901/collections/$firstCollection/items?sortby=resourceTitleObject.default.keyword \
         -H "Accept: application/json"